kumaranshanthi/VideoToFrameConversion/README.md

-AV video covert to Image using opencv when trigger by Pulse width Modulation
+AV video covert to Image using opencv when trigger by Pulse width Modulation done in Raspberry